eNMS-automation/eNMS/docs/source/automation/workflow_data.md

-The `device.get_neighbors()` function works everywhere that the target device is defined and is dependent on the run method selected (see `Run Method` above and in the Services section.
+The `device.get_neighbors()` function works everywhere that the target device is defined and is dependent on the run method selected (see `Run Method` above and in the Services section).

 ### Retrieve a Credential from the Vault: `get_credential()`